How to evolve and future-proof your EVP

 Your first guess might be that the most important thing to a prospective employee is salary.

 But the reality is that there are many other pieces that round out a complete Employee Value Proposition, and salary is only one of them.

-That’s especially true in today’s ever-changing world, where the COVID-19 pandemic has dramatically shifted the employee-employer relationship.
+That’s especially true in today’s ever-changing world, where a tight talent market and tough economic conditions has dramatically shifted the employee-employer relationship.

 Put simply, an Employee Value Proposition (EVP) answers the questions: ‘Why do people work here?’ and ‘What’s special about your company?’

 An EVP combines every aspect of the employee experience, from salary to the wellbeing allowance offered to the weekly leadership blog.

 It’s all the things that make your organisation an attractive place to work.

 HR leaders realise the EVP must change from ‘we want to keep you here’ to ‘we want to keep you inspired and supported here.’